mrichardson03/sample-aws/README.md

 Create a keypair in the AWS Console (**EC2 > Network & Security > Key Pairs**).

-Add your keypair name to `terraform.tfvars`:
+Create `terraform.tfvars`, and add your keypair name:

 ```
 key_name = "<YOUR KEYPAIR NAME>"
 ```

-Other variables found in `variables.tf` can be customized here as well.
+Other variables found in `variables.tf` can be customized in `terraform.tfvars` as well.

 Run standard Terraform setup: